As an Amazon Associate we earn from qualifying purchases.

 What is a Chocolate Peanut Butter Banana Smoothie?

-Our Approach Peanut Butter Banana Smoothie with Chocolate
+My Approach Peanut Butter Banana Smoothie with Chocolate

-Keeping it simple, we just want to be able to add everything to a blender and go!
+Keeping it simple, I just want to be able to add everything to a blender and go!
 Okay, you do need to ripen and freeze the bananas ahead of times for the best results.
 But, once you have a batch of bananas in the freezer this is a real anytime kinda drink.

 What Makes a Good Chocolate and Banana Peanut Butter Smoothie?